 - Medical report from independent medical experts after proper medical examination on you

-If you are not sure if the treatment you received at the hospital was negligent, we will still be happy to discuss with you and provide you with a free claim assessment.
+Sometimes, you may not be sure if the treatment you received at the hospital was negligent.
+In such cases, we are happy to discuss with you and provide you with a free claim assessment.
 Our consultation sessions do not cost you a dime, therefore take that step to reach out to us soonest.

 Sepsis Negligence Claims Process